Gerd Michael Henneberg: Biography

 Gerd Henneberg's father, Richard, was a theater director.
-After the young Heeneberg took private acting classes, he debuted on stage at age sixteen, in the Leipzig Theater.
-Afterwards, he worked in the Aschaffenburg Theater and later became a member of the cast in the German National Theater in Weimar, where he remained until after the end of World War II.
+After the young Henneberg took private acting classes, he debuted on stage at age sixteen at the Leipzig Theater.
+Afterwards, he worked in the Aschaffenburg Theater and later became a member of the cast at the German National Theater in Weimar, where he remained until after the end of World War II.

 In 1948, Henneberg moved to East Berlin.
 He appeared on the stages of the Schiffbauerdamm Theater and the People's Theater, but finally settled in the Maxim Gorky Theater.
 Henneberg's most recognized performance was that of Scanlon of One Flew Over the Cuckoo's Nest, a character he depicted more than four hundred times.
 On 5 October 1960, he was awarded the People's Artist Prize.
 In 1960, he was named manager of the Neustrelitz Theater.
 In February 1962 he assumed the same duties in the Dresden Theater.

 Henneberg was removed from the latter post in October 1965, after the Socialist Unity Party of Germany disapproved of several plays he allowed to be performed and from the lack of cooperation with communist writers.
-He was criticized for lacking "Socialist ardor", and had to announce that he left due to "failing to make a contribution to Socialist dramaturgy."
+He was criticized for lacking "socialist ardor," and had to announce that he left due to "failing to make a contribution to Socialist dramaturgy."
 Henneberg returned to Neustrelitz, where he remained as manager until 1968.
-He continued to direct plays and to perform in the Maxim Gorky Theater until the 1980s, and made his last appearance on stage in Dresden, in 1997.
+He continued to direct plays and to perform in the Maxim Gorky Theater until the 1980s, and made his last appearance on stage in Dresden in 1997.

 Beside his theatrical work, he also appeared in some sixty cinema and television productions, mostly East German ones.
 He is mostly remembered for portraying Wilhelm Keitel in all of Yuri Ozerov's World War II films and for making several guest appearances in the popular crime drama Polizeiruf 110.

 After a prolonged illness, Henneberg died on New Year's Day 2011.